 For most Mac owners, Safari is the gateway to the World Wide Web.
 Given that it’s probably your most used application, knowing tips, tricks and new features is the best way to get the most out of it.
 While Safari does not have the extension libraries of Chrome, it still has a few tricks up its sleeve for Mac owners.
 Read on to learn how to customize Safari on your Mac.

-There are certainly a few sites you visit on a regular basis.
-Keeping them close can make it easy to refer back to them.
+You probably visit a couple of sites on a regular basis, and keeping them close can make it easy to refer back to them.
 When a tab is pinned in Safari, it stays docked as the farthest-left tab.
-Pinning a tab itself is incredibly easy: right-click on any open tab and select “Pin Tab.”
+Pinning a tab is incredibly easy: right-click on any open tab and select “Pin Tab.”
 Rearranging pinned tabs is as easy as dragging the tabs around one another until you have a setup you prefer.

 For anyone who has more than a few tabs open at a time, organization can become an issue.
 To help with this, Safari enables you to get at least some semblance of order.

-1. Open the “Window” menu on the Mac menu bar.
+1. Open the “Window” menu on the Mac bar.

 2. Choose “Arrange Tabs By.”

-3. You can now choose between “Title” or “Website.”
+3. You can now choose between “Title” and “Website.”

 For many, choosing to sort by website will be the most useful.
-That way, if you have multiple Twitter profiles, Google Doc tabs, etc. open, they will all be next to each other.
+That way, if you have multiple tabs open, they will all be next to each other.

 Safari, like most browsers, will let you choose between a few different default search engines.
-By default, Safari comes enabled with Google, but it’s not your only available option.
+Google is the default search engine in Safari, but it’s not your only available option.

-3. You will immediately see a drop-down box that allows you to choose between Google, Yahoo, Bing or DuckDuckGo.
+3. You will immediately see a drop-down that allows you to choose between Google, Yahoo, Bing, Ecosia, or DuckDuckGo.

 1. Start by signing in to your iCloud account on both devices.